 How was the Vatican involved in the conference?

-The Vatican’s Pontifical Council for Justice and Peace (PCJP) were official co-sponsors of the conference.
+The Vatican’s Pontifical Council for Justice and Peace (PCJP) [now part of the Dicastery for Promoting Integral Human Development] was an official co-sponsor of the conference, along with Pax Christi International.
 The PCJP staff was involved in reviewing the purpose, determining the participant list, assisting in the logistics, and participating in the conference.
 About nine staff persons were present for most of the conference and some had input in the drafting of the outcome document.
 Cardinal Peter Turkson, president of the PCJP, opened the conference by reading a letter from Pope Francis, shared some of his own reflections, offered input in the consensus session for the outcome document, and celebrated the closing Mass.
 The cardinal has shared the outcome document with Pope Francis, who, after the conference, signaled a desire for the next Synod of Bishops to be on the topic of global peace.

 Did only pacifists attend?